-In 1954 Young set up the Institute of Community Studies (now ‘The Young Foundation’).
+In 1954, Michael set up the Institute of Community Studies (now ‘The Young Foundation’).
 The ICS fostered more than 60 organisations and initiatives focused on meeting social needs.
 NHS Direct, the Open University, and Which?
 Consumers’ Association were all born from the ICS.